polyipseity/information/special/academia/HKUST/COMP 1942/outline.md

 ## week 7 lecture 1

+- time: 2024-03-11T09:00:00+08:00/2024-03-11T10:30:00+08:00
 - [entropy](../../../../general/entropy%20(information%20theory).md)
+- decision tree format ::: All nodes show the percentage of actual labels in that decision nodes.
+The internal nodes show the attribute being split on.
+The terminal nodes show the predicted label.
+Arrows point from top to bottom, and each is labelled with an inequality operating on the attribute, which decides whether an sample being predicted should go through said arrow.
 - [decision tree learning § algorithms](../../../../general/decision%20tree%20learning.md#algorithms)
   - decision tree learning algorithms ::: We only teach ID3 algorithm, C4.5 algorithm, and CART.
 - [ID3 § algorithm](../../../../general/ID3%20algorithm.md#algorithm)